-That, in turn, led to the creation of the first roadside taverns and inns who were able to buy from the guilds and then re-sell at a profit to passing thirsty travellers.
+That, in turn, led to the creation of the first roadside taverns and inns that were able to buy from the guilds and then re-sell at a profit to passing thirsty travellers.

-When the Acts of Union was passed in 1707, taxes were introduced on beer that were much lower in Scotland than in England meaning Scottish Breweries were able to cheaply produce vast quantities at an enormous profit.
+When the Acts of Union was passed in 1707, taxes were introduced on beer that was much lower in Scotland than in England meaning Scottish Breweries were able to cheaply produce vast quantities at an enormous profit.